Each year, about 60,000 Americans die from hemorrhaging, or blood loss, a 2018 review estimates.

-A 2013 review estimates about 30 percent of deaths from traumatic injury occur within the first 24 hours of injury.
+A 2013 review estimates about of deaths from traumatic injury occur within the first 24 hours of injury.

 It isn’t common, but it’s possible to survive the initial injury yet die as a result days or weeks later.
-This accounts for 9 percent of trauma-related deaths.
+This accounts for of trauma-related deaths.

 If you’re able to get treatment, your outlook improves.
 The faster you can receive help, the greater your chance of surviving.

 The first lines of treatment focus on stopping the bleeding and preventing additional blood loss.
 If you’ve lost enough blood, doctors may try to replace some of it with a transfusion or other intravenous (IV) fluid supply.
 You may also receive additional transfusions later.

 Once the bleeding stops, your body will naturally begin to repair shock-related damage and help restore your blood supply.

 In many ways, your body is capable of handling the repair from hemorrhagic shock by itself.
 However, medication and other therapies can help the process along.

 Certain medications, for example, can help boost your heart’s pumping power and improve circulation.